The Balance of Spring Equinox: Reflections, Renewal and Growth

 Ostara and Equinox celebrations: honouring balance and the renewal of life

-The Spring Equinox is one of the eight festivals on the Wheel of the Year.
-It usually falls around the 20th or 21st of March, marking the moment when day and night are equal in length, with perfect balance between light and dark.
-As we step into the Spring Equinox this year I’m reflecting, as I did this time last year and the year before that, that I am ready for longer days and warmer weather.
-We had a couple of days, a week or so ago, where the temperature was warm enough to sit outside in a t-shirt but that’s shifted back to frosty mornings in the last few days.
-I am ready to bask in the sun and I am really welcoming the return of days that are longer than the nights, as we reach the point of spring equinox.
+The Spring Equinox, also known as Ostara, is one of the eight festivals on the Wheel of the Year.
+It usually falls around the 20th or 21st of March, marking the moment when day and night are equal in length, with balance between light and dark.
+As we step into the Equinox this year I’m reflecting that the liminal space between winter’s end and spring’s arrival has felt like it’s lasted longer than usual.
+We’ve had a gloomy start to 2026 so the last few days, where the sun has been shining where I am, has felt like a gift.

 I love the sense of hope and expansion that comes with this Equinox.
-It’s a turning point when the energy of life begins to rise again, encouraging us to stretch, to plant seeds (both literal and metaphorical) and to open ourselves to new beginnings.
-The sun’s strength grows each day and we can also let our own fire rekindle.
+It’s a turning point; life begins to rise again, encouraging us to stretch, to plant seeds (literal and metaphorical) and to open ourselves to new beginnings.
+The sun’s strength grows every day and from the point where the clocks change later this month, we won’t see a 7pm sunset again until October.

 Many modern pagans refer to this festival as Ostara, a name popularised in the 19th century by the German scholar Jacob Grimm, who suggested it derived from Eostre, a possible ancient Germanic goddess of spring and dawn.
-While there’s debate among historians about the historical evidence for her worship, the name Ostara has become widely used in contemporary Pagan and Wiccan traditions.
-I personally prefer to refer to this celebration as the Spring Equinox, as it connects directly to the natural event itself; the turning point in the solar year that we can all observe, regardless of cultural or tradition.
+While there’s debate among historians about the historical evidence for Ostara’s existance, the name has been adopted in some contemporary Pagan and Wiccan traditions.
+I personally prefer to celebrate the Spring Equinox, as it connects directly to the natural event itself; the turning point in the solar year that we can all observe, regardless of cultural or tradition.

-The Wheel of the Year not only honours the changing seasons but also the four sacred directions and their elements.
+The Wheel of the Year honours the changing seasons, as well as the four compass directions and their associated elements.
 This time of year aligns with the East, the direction of dawn, new beginnings, and illumination.
-The element of Air governs this quarter; clear skies, fresh winds and the breath of inspiration.
-Air invites us to awaken our minds, to dream new dreams and to speak our intentions into being.
+The element of Air is connected to this direction; clear skies, fresh winds and the breath of inspiration.
+Air might connect with awakening, dreaming and speaking our intentions into being.

 For a full list of Pagan festivals and their meanings, you can check out this post.